Please note our policy on non-shooting spouses HERE.

 There will also be a couple of occasions that you will incur parking fees in a couple of the city parking decks as well.
 We entourage participants to carpool if they would like to share parking fees.

-CANCELLATION: The last date to cancel this workshop and get a refund is January 30.
+CANCELLATION: The last date for an individual to cancel this workshop and get a refund is January 15, 2021.
 After this date there will be no refund of workshop tuition UNLESS we have a willing and ABLE person on the WAITLIST to take your place.

 Holiday Inn Express Mount Pleasant